Polyendocrine metabolic ovarian syndrome: Infertility

-It can be difficult to become pregnant with PCOS due to irregular ovulation.
-The first management step is to improve general health of the mother, such as through lifestyle interventions.
+It can be difficult to become pregnant with PMOS due to irregular ovulation.
+The first management step is to improve the general health of the mother, such as through lifestyle interventions.
 GLP-1 agonist for weight loss can be used, but should be stopped at least 2 months before conception.
 As of 2025, there is not enough data to know if they are safe in pregnancy.
-Pregnancy in PCOS is more risky than normal, and treatment is focused on getting a single pregnancy, rather than, for instance, twins (multiple pregnancy).
-With treatment, the eventual family size of women with PCOS does not seem different to those without.
+Pregnancy in PMOS is more risky than normal, and treatment is focused on getting a single pregnancy, rather than, for instance, twins (multiple pregnancy).
+With treatment, the eventual family size of women with PMOS does not seem different to those without.

-The first-line medical treatment for infertility in women with PCOS is letrozole (Femara) to induce ovulation.
-This is in general more effective than clomiphene citrate to improve both pregnancy rates and live births.
-Other medications that can be used to treat infertility, listed from more to less effective, are metformin + clomiphene citrate, clomiphene citrate alone and metformin alone.
+The first-line medical treatment for infertility in women with PMOS is letrozole (Femara) to induce ovulation.
+This is, in general, more effective than clomiphene citrate to improve both pregnancy rates and live births.
+Other medications that can be used to treat infertility, listed from most to least effective, are metformin + clomiphene citrate, clomiphene citrate alone, and metformin alone.
 Women may be more likely to experience gastrointestinal side effects with metformin.
 Gonadotrophin therapy may be effective too, but requires monitoring and increases the risks of multiple pregnancies.

 When medication and lifestyle interventions are ineffective, infertility can be treated with a laparoscopic procedure called "ovarian drilling", which involves puncture of 4–10 small follicles with electrocautery, laser, or biopsy needles.
 This procedure can induce ovulation, typically leads to a single pregnancy, but other risks may be higher compared to medication.
 The procedure might lead to lower chance of live births compared to medication alone.
 Ovarian wedge resection is no longer used as much due to complications such as adhesions and the presence of frequently effective medications.

 As a final treatment option, in vitro fertilisation (IVF) can be considered.
 IVF does increase the risk of ovarian hyperstimulation syndrome.
 Using a 'freeze all' strategy makes it easier to transfer a single embryo and provides time for the ovaries to recover from hyperstimulation.
 A less effective alternative, but with much lower risks of ovarian hyperstimulation syndrome, is in vitro maturation instead of full IVF.
 This option avoids high-dose gonadotropin therapy.